ComicalCache/rOSt/README.md

 # x86-64 OS written in Rust
 This OS is based on the excellent blog of [phil-opp](https://os.phil-opp.com/).

+### Structure
+The os core is a library called [os_core](/src/lib.rs) which has all the important functions and logic of the OS.

+This library is used for testing the components in integration tests.

+The runnable OS is built as binary called [os](/src/main.rs).

 ### Requirements
 - [Rust](https://www.rust-lang.org/) using the nightly channel
 - [QEMU](https://www.qemu.org/)